 The abuser may give off warning signs but they may be subtle, such as:

 - They insist on moving too quickly into a relationship.

-- They can be very charming and may seem too good to be true.
+- They are very charming and seem too good to be true.

 - They are extremely jealous or controlling.

 - They do not take responsibility for their actions and blame others for everything that goes wrong.

 - They may make frequent put-downs and may criticize their partner’s appearance.

 Any one of these behaviors may not indicate abuse, but they may be red flags and it’s important to be alert to them.

 Yes, men can be victims of intimate partner abuse.

 A 2001 U.S. study revealed that 85 percent of the victims were female with a male batterer.
 The other 15 percent included persons in gay and lesbian relationships and men who were battered by a female partner.